Steve Kinney

 Lab: Refactor Shelf's Fixtures

 The fixtures lesson gave you the rules.
 This lab makes you apply them to real code.
-The Shelf starter ships a committed starting point at tests/end-to-end/labs/fixtures/bad-fixtures.ts — a fixture file that runs and passes, but has every smell the lesson calls out.
+The Shelf starter ships a committed starting point at tests/labs/fixtures/fixtures.ts — a fixture file that becomes runnable once you have the earlier auth and seeding labs in place, and then shows every smell the lesson calls out.

 The lab is not about making the spec pass.
 It already passes.
 The lab is about making the fixture file match the discipline the lesson taught.